SANdood/MeteoWeather/README.md

 *	1.0.16 - Added today's forecast data
 *	1.0.17 - Extensive formatting changes
 *	1.0.18 - Fixed units on forecasted temps
+*	1.0.19 - Reduced normal-state log.info messages
+*	1.0.20 - Changed "SolRad"
+*	1.0.21 - Fixed temperature color on Android
+*	1.0.22 - Get yesterday data separately, only when day/night changes
+*	1.0.23 - Changed to get yesterday data when the date changes
+*	1.0.24 - Optimizations
+*	1.0.25 - Use update time from the Meteobridge instead of time we made the http request
+*	1.0.26 - Support additional detail for current weather
+*	1.0.27 - Added attribution label

 ### Donations
 As always, my contributions to the SmartThings community are entirely free, but should you feel compelled to make a donation, you can do so here: https://paypal.me/BarryABurke